cucabel/cucabel/README.md

 ### What are you gonna find here?

-- Full-stack applications done with the MERN stack
+- Ironhack web development bootcamp repositories - MERN stack
+- Pre Ironhack bootcamp repositories - Java, Spring and MySQL (the code I did, when I first learnt to code, not how I code now)
-- REST API's done with Java & Spring
+- Algorithms-DataStructures - Java
-- JUnit & Mockitos
-- Threads
-- JWT

 <!--